 The benefits of daily exercise seem endless, it boosts our energy, speeds up our metabolism, increases our serotonin levels and helps us sleep better - and that’s just the beginning.
 But so many of us think that to get these benefits we need to spend hours in the gym - not true, thankfully!
 Adding an extra 20 minutes exercise into your day can make the world of difference.
 Start with anything that increases your heart rate; a brisk walk, dancing around the house or a gentle jog - it all counts.

 5: RETREAT INTO NATURE

 Whether it’s a woodland walk, local park or your own garden, spending time close to nature feeds the soul.
 It helps us find the balance and clarity that we need and in turn boosts our motivation and energy to move forward.
-Here are a few more ways to reconnect to nature - even if the weather isn’t great.

 So, that’s how you can start a few self care habits to boost your energy.
 And, the best thing is that they all work right away, so you won’t have to wait long to feel the benefits.
 I hope that they’ve inspired you to make a change.

 AUTHOR: LEANNA DOOLIN